Charlie-George/bioinformatics_resources/General_resources.md

   - [Chartmaker](https://chartmaker.visualisingdata.com/) - summary of different types of plot and how to make them using different software
   - [Python graph gallery](https://python-graph-gallery.com/) - gallery of various python-based graphs and how to make them
   - [R graph gallery](https://www.r-graph-gallery.com/) - gallery of various R-based graphs and how to make them
+  - [ggplot extensions gallery](https://exts.ggplot2.tidyverse.org/gallery/) - nice overview of ggplot extensions you can use - good for plotting inspiration

 ### R resources